minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 pro-environmental sources, whereas Democrats receive only an average of approx.
 750 USD from pro-environmental sources#footnote(
   "These results were calculated through the analysis, see the link to my github repository for these values.", ).
-One conclusion which can be drawn when analysing the effect of contributions on votes, and holding party constant, is that since Republicans receive more contributions, the effect of contribution on their voting behavior is higher.
+One conclusion which can be drawn when analyzing the effect of contributions on votes, and holding party constant, is that since Republicans receive more contributions, the effect of contribution on their voting behavior is higher.